wootfish/theseus.dht/docs/index.md

 The Theseus DHT is a distributed hash table with unusually strong security properties.

 It is derived in large part from Kademlia, an efficient distributed hash table algorithm which is good at handling benign failures but bad at handling malicious interference.
-In particular, Kademlia is very vulnerable to Sybil attacks, which can result in the modification or erasure of arbitrary data in the network.
+In particular, Kademlia is very vulnerable to Sybil attacks, which can result in the modification or erasure of any data in the network.

 The Theseus DHT protocol addresses these and other concerns, mitigating Sybil attacks through a combination of several novel strategies.
 It also adds features like strong encryption, optional authentication, optional perfect forward secrecy, and more.
 The network's Sybil resistance also increases as the network itself grows.